 |Winners have their poems installed on multiple buses in CAT's fleet.|

-Bus Lines in now soliciting original works for the Fall 2017 poetry contest (Download the Entry Form).
-The contest asks poets to use the theme Peace & Justice.
-The theme can be sued in a symbolic or literal sense.
-Winners will have their poem displayed on CAT buses and be invited to read at the 2018 Virginia Festival of the Book.
+Bus Lines in now soliciting original works for the Fall 2018 poetry contest (download the entry form).
+This year's theme is Tall Tales & Stories.
+Stretch our imaginations and tell us your biggest tale!
+Winners will have their poem displayed on CAT buses and be invited to read at the 2019 Virginia Festival of the Book.

 Individuals may submit up to three poems for consideration, and there is no cost to participate.
 Bus Lines will accept flash fiction works of 100 words or less.